 These cells normally look flat and are called squamous cells.
 But if you have Barrett’s oesophagus, the cells look column-shaped, like cells in the stomach or bowel.

 Barrett's oesophagus is not cancer.
-But over time, the cell changes mean they start to grow more abnormally.
+But over time, cell changes may mean they start to grow more abnormally.
 This is called dysplasia.

 Dysplasia can be either: